ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Knative/readme.md

 # Serve Watson MLP Models Using Knative Serving

 With IBM Watson NLP, IBM introduced a common library for natural language processing, document understanding, translation, and trust.
 IBM Watson NLP brings everything under one umbrella for consistency and ease of development and deployment.
-This tutorial shows you how to build a standalone container image to serve Watson NLP models, and then run it using **Knative Serving** in an Openshift cluster.
+This tutorial shows you how to build a standalone container image to serve Watson NLP models, and then run it using **Knative Serving** in an OpenShift cluster.

-**Knative Serving** is an Open-Source Enterprise-level solution to build Serverless and Event Driven Applications in Kubernetes / Openshift cluster.
+**Knative Serving** is an Open-Source Enterprise-level solution to build Serverless and Event Driven Applications in Kubernetes / OpenShift cluster.
 For more information see [https://knative.dev/docs/](https://knative.dev/docs/).

 A standalone container image includes both the Watson NLP Runtime as well as the models to be served.
 When the container runs, it exposes gRPC and REST endpoints that clients can use to run inference on the served models.